Six higher education institutions adopted open access policies:

 The Coalition for Open Education is an alliance of organizations that work actively towards Open Science and Open Education.
 Along with EBIB Association it coordinates Open Access Week in Poland.

-Poland has not implemented a national Open Access/Open Science policy yet.
+A national open access strategy is under preparation.
 In 2015 Poland has accepted an initial document that lays a foundation for a future national open access policy.
-The document, entitled "Directions of the development of open access to research publications and research results in Poland” recommends a move towards open access to all relevant stakeholders.
+The document, entitled "Directions of the development of open access to research publications and research results in Poland", recommends a move towards open access to all relevant stakeholders.
+In March 2018, the Ministry of Science and Higher Education (MNiSW) published a report on the implementation of open access policy („Raport nt. realizacji polityki otwartego dostępu do publikacji naukowych w latach 2015-2017”, in Polish only).
+The document summarized the efforts that had been undertaken in years 2015-2017, identified barriers to open access and provided recommendations for further work.

 In October, 2019 the Coalition for Open Education prepared a report on institutional open access policies in Poland (released on the Coalition website under CC BY licence).
 The report was prepared by Iwona Sójkowska (EBIB Association) and Natalia Gruenpeter (ICM, also NOAD in Poland).
-Presented below is a condensed version of the report.
+Presented below is a condensed version of the report, as well as updates from October 2019 to March 2020.

 In Poland, developing and adopting open access policy is recommended by the Ministry of Science and Higher Education: "The first step towards defining the principles of open access should be the adoption of open access policy by each scientific unit and university." → https://www.gov.pl/web/nauka/otwarty-dostep-do-publikacji-naukowych